The decoupled extended Kalman filter for dynamic exponential-family factorization models: Dynamic Exponential Family Factorization Models

+Our goal is to estimate the distribution of $\theta_t,$ or equivalently, of $\xi_{i,t}$ for all entities $i$, given all the observations up to time $t$ in an online fashion.
+This estimation problem is generally analytically intractable, but we obtain approximate algorithms through Kalman filtering.
+A Kalman filter (KF) has two distinct steps that need to be performed in each timestep: a prediction of the parameters in light of their dynamics, and an update step that incorporates the information from the latest observation.
+To simplify the exposition, we first consider the special case where the model parameters are static, i.e., where $\bd{\Omega}_i = \bd{0}$ and $\alpha_i = 1$ for all $i$, so Equation \ref{eq:dynamics} simply becomes $\xi_{i,t} = \xi_{i,t-1}.$ The reference vectors then only serve to initialize the model parameters through Equation \ref{eq:initPars}, and the KF only consists of an update step that depends strongly on the observation model.
+We consider the more general model with dynamic parameters again in Section \ref{sec:dynamics}.

-We denote the mean and covariance of $\bd{y}$ given $\bd{\eta}$ by $\bd{h(\eta)}$ and $\bd{\Sigma_y(\eta)}$, though we may omit the dependence on $\bd{\eta}$ for improved readability.
+We denote the mean and covariance of $y_t$ given $\eta$ by $\mu_y(\eta)$ and $\bd{\Sigma}_y(\eta)$ , though we may omit the dependence on $\eta$ for improved readability.
+We also often omit the time subscript of $y,$ $\theta,$ $x,$ and other time-varying quantities for similar reasons.
 For distributions in the form of Equation \ref{eq:logL}, it can be shown that